Run the

 XZ,

 YZ), hold down Ctrl, click on the plane and move it to position the slice.
-When working with the
+A row record is added to the table below where it can be

-Custom slice, hold down Ctrl and move the ball to set the center of the slicing plane.
-Then move the cone on the opposite end of the line to tilt the slicing plane.
+Free slice, hold down Ctrl and move the ball indicator to set the center of the slicing plane.
+Then move the cone indicator on the opposite end of the line to tilt the slicing plane.
 Release Ctrl to create the slice.
-To reset the slices back to default, click
+To recognize the slice(s) position better, turn on the slice

 Reset.